 Whenever we speak of an iconic leader, usually we highlight his/her contributions to the country.
 We focus on how he/she has led a nation to reach its pinnacle.
 Thus in our narration his/her eventful life surpasses his/her personal attributes.
 Of course, big incidents of a leader’s life, which change the course of the destiny of a nation, are important, but the features that make a leader a great leader are no less significant as people first accept them for their political courtesy and then start following their instructions.
 When it comes to Bangabandhu Sheikh Mujibur Rahman, it is his outstanding qualities that transformed him into the father of our nation from a mere political activist of Tungipara.
 He is such a towering figure of our national history that it is really difficult to pick only one out of all his virtues which make him distinguishable from others.
 Yet it can be said that among all his traits his manner is something that made even his political opponents bound to revere him.
-Therefore, today, on the birth centenary of ‘the greatest Bangali of all time’, we will reflect on the way he showed respect to others throughout his illustrious life.
+Therefore, ahead of the birth centenary of ‘the greatest Bangali of all time’, we will reflect on the way he showed respect to others throughout his illustrious life.

 Bangabandhu’s high esteem for his political guru Huseyn Shaheed Suhrawardy is evident as he referred his name in just the second paragraph of The Unfinished Memoirs.
 He repeatedly stated how Suhrawardy’s leadership and affection influenced his political career.
 According to him, “Mr. Suhrawardy was a generous man.
 There was no meanness in him and he wasn’t influenced by partisan feelings or prejudices.
 He did not believe in cliques or coteries and did not try to work through factions.
 If he found someone eligible, he would trust him fully.
 He had tremendous self-belief.
 He tried to win men’s hearts through his honesty, principles, energy and efficiency.”Sheikh Mujib talked about the deep respect the mass people of Bengal had for Sher-e-Bangla A.K.
 Fazlul Huq in The Unfinished Memoirs.
 He described how people protested when he criticised Sher-e-Bangla’s political policy in a rally.
 He stated that his parents asked him to never disrespect him.
 He developed a warm relationship with Sher-e-Bangla in the later years.
 While recalling his experience with Fazlul Huq as the cabinet minister of the United Front in The Unfinished Memoirs, Mujib wrote, “He had once said to some assembled journalists, ‘I’m an old tree and Mujib is a bark branching out and that’s why I am his grandpa and he is my grandson.’
 I was the youngest of all the cabinet ministers.
 And he was the oldest member of the cabinet.
 I would do whatever he wanted me to do.
 He had a big heart and that is why I have got to respect him.”